-It is great value, but better value for most is achieved with the larger Fairywill 5020E.
+It is great value, but for more people the 5020E (view it here on eBay) is better value.
 Double the tank capacity, a further 6 nozzles included and all for only a few pounds more.

 - Height (with nozzle) – 27.5cm / 10.8 inches

 - Does it come with a charger?

 - Yes.
 It is a USB cable.
 It does not come with a power brick.
 You will need to source your own.
 You can charge it from any USB port.